anna-tran/Compilers/README.md

-# Compilers
+# Lexer

-This file is a lexical analyzer which produces a list of tokens parsed using the following grammar.
+This file is a lexical analyzer, written in Haskell, which produces a list of tokens parsed using the following grammar.
 Each token is associated with an AlexPosn, and potentially with a value.
-If there is a an error with the syntax, then the analyzer will just report a token list of one error, with the AlexPosn of where that error occurs and an error message.
+In a valid list of tokens, only the token name and potentially its value, are given.
+If there is a an error with the syntax, then the analyzer will just report a token list of one error, with an error message and the AlexPosn of where that error occurs.

 ## Tokens